 Boost Your Selenium Intake

 This goes hand in hand with balancing your blood sugar levels.
 In order to better manage your thyroid health, it’s important to take a look at your diet.
-I recommend that my patients start a Paleo style diet that eliminates inflammatory and toxic foods from their diet.
+I recommend that my patients start the plan in my book The 30-Day Thyroid Reset Plan, that eliminates inflammatory and toxic foods from their diet.
 Your immune system is already overreacting due to an autoimmune condition; you don’t need to cause any more harm with the foods you consume.
 Food sensitivities also come into play here.
-Uncovering hidden food intolerances is a great step in removing foods that may be causing a reaction in your body.
+Uncovering hidden food intolerances is one of the 7 underlying triggers for thyroid disease that I talk about in my book.
 These hidden intolerances can also trigger anxiety.
 Getting the proper testing for food sensitivities is also a great way to getting to the bottom of your anxiety symptoms.
 By eating better and better supporting your thyroid, you may be surprised at how much better you feel when it comes to anxiety.

 I know this is easier said than done, but it’s important to find time each day to relax.
 Even if it’s just 10 minutes of meditation per day or a 15-minute brisk walk.
 Dedicate just a few minutes each day to relax.
 Calming the mind is crucial to healing from Hashimoto’s and getting your anxiety under control.